-Emergency fund: how much to keep and how to build it
+Emergency fund: how much to save and how to build it

 It is a cash buffer reserved for important unexpected costs: repairs, health expenses, temporary income loss, or urgent family needs.